benbakowski/IoT/reference/security/connect_devices_apps_gw.md

 **Notes**
 - Where *orgId* is the unique organization ID that was generated when you registered the service instance.
 - If you are connecting a device or application to the Quickstart service, specify 'quickstart' as the *orgId* value.

-## Firewall configuration
-{: #firewall_configuration}

-To connect devices and applications to {{site.data.keyword.iot_short_notm}}, you must ensure that any firewall is configured to allow traffic on specific ports.
-A firewall might reside on your local machine, on your router, or as part of your corporate network.

 ### Port security
 {: #client_port_security}